What Is Term Life Insurance

 This life insurance guide was created by Amerus Insurance Group, helping families protect what matters most with affordable coverage designed for every stage of life.
 From term life and whole life to final expense solutions, our agents compare top-rated carriers to find the best value for your needs.
 Request your personalized life insurance quote today and take the next step toward financial security.

-The amount depends on your financial obligations, such as debts, mortgage, and future family needs.
-A common guideline is 10–15 times your annual income, but a financial advisor can help calculate a personalized coverage amount.
+The right amount depends on your income, debts, mortgage, and family needs.
+A common guideline is 10–15 times your annual income, but a more precise amount should consider future expenses like college costs and long-term financial support for dependents.